Drug Crimes Attorneys

 - Expert witness testimony

-Don't face drug charges alone.
-Contact our Gwinnett County drug crimes lawyer today to schedule a consultation and discuss your legal options.
+Don’t face drug charges alone.
+Contact us today to schedule a consultation and discuss your legal options.

 - Unlawful Search and Seizure: The Fourth Amendment of the U.S. Constitution protects individuals from unreasonable searches and seizures.
-If law enforcement officers conducted a search without a valid warrant, probable cause, or consent, any evidence obtained during that search might be inadmissible in court.
-This exclusionary rule can result in the dismissal of charges if the evidence is crucial to the prosecution's case.
+If law enforcement officers conducted a traffic stop on your vehicle without articulable suspicion or searched your vehicle without consent or probable cause, any evidence obtained during that search might be inadmissible in court.
+This exclusionary rule can result in the dismissal of charges if the evidence is crucial to the prosecution’s case.

 - Lack of Possession: To secure a conviction for drug possession, the prosecution must prove that the defendant knowingly possessed the controlled substance.
-If the drugs were found in a shared space, such as a vehicle or a house with multiple occupants, the defense can argue that the drugs did not belong to the defendant and that they had no knowledge of their presence.
+If the drugs were found in a shared space, such as a vehicle or a house with multiple occupants, an equal access defense can demonstrate that the drugs did not belong to the defendant and that they had no knowledge of their presence.

 - Chain of Custody Issues: The prosecution must establish a clear and unbroken chain of custody for the drug evidence.
 If there are gaps or discrepancies in how the evidence was handled, stored, or documented, it can raise doubts about the integrity of the evidence.
 This might lead to the evidence being excluded from the trial.